hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

             print('\t' + language.title())
 ```

-## 6.4.3 Store Dictionary Inside the Dictionary
+## 6.4.3 Storing Dictionary Inside the Dictionary
 * Complicated but happen
 * Username as key, and store each user info inside the dictionary
 ```python